A Step-by-Step Guide to Researching and Scheduling Your First English Channel Swim

 Understanding the difference between spring tides and neap tides is key to selecting the best window for your swim.

-• Neap Tides: These are calmer and have smaller tidal ranges, ideal for slower swimmers or those new to Channel swimming.
+Neap Tides: Calmer and with smaller tidal ranges, better for slower swimmers or first-timers.

 Work with your pilot to choose the best tide based on your swimming speed and experience.